 How our plans have evolved so far

 We have shared the latest drawings with the public, our families, and our staff through a number of online presentation sessions.
 The comments and feedback from all of these and completed survey forms have helped us shape our plans for our new hospital building.
-We are now preparing to reach the important milestone of submitting our planning application for the building to Lambeth Council in April.

-We are excited to be sharing the plans for our bigger hospital.
 These designs have been created by us working together with our development partner Linkcity, and our architects Hawkins Brown.
 We have worked hard to evolve these designs with all of our stakeholders and they remain subject to change as part of the planning application process.

 Views from Lambeth Palace Road

 This computer generated image shows how the new building will appear if you are looking north on Lambeth Palace Road.

 This computer generated image shows how our new building will appear if you are looking south on Lambeth Palace Road.

 View from Westminster Bridge

 This computer generated image shows how our new building will appear from Westminster Bridge.
 St Thomas Hospital's North Wing can be seen in the foreground.

 What does this mean for children and young people?

 We expect our new building will include: